- Hera's Affectionate Nickname for Kanan is "Love", especially if you remember how their relationship started in A New Dawn.

 - Likewise, Kanan reassures her that she can rescue her family from their own fear and reunite with them.

 - Ezra trying to get Sabine to connect with her family before it's too late, mirroring a similar scene between them in "Empire Day".
-Ezra shows no jealousy on Kanan taking on a second apprentice, and they banter like siblings while practicing swordplay.
+Ezra shows no jealousy whatsoever on Kanan taking on a second apprentice, even offering her genuine tips on skill, and they banter like siblings while practicing swordplay.

 - Heartwarming in Hindsight: Ketsu fleeing the Academy with Sabine, who had just been abandoned by her family and clan, even though she is a high priority target that is wanted dead or alive and that they would be hunted down by Imperial supercommandos and Imperials equipped with what is described as 'terrible weapons.'
 Becomes a Harsher in Hindsight as well, since leaving her for dead also worsened Sabine's trust issues.